tfabris/TomServo/README.md

   - Press ALT+R ("Clear Rotations")
   - Tom should now be fully assembled at 0,0 with objects in the correct rotations.
   - However the trains are still all gathered at the front position.
 Rotate them into their final positions around the hoverskirt at 60 degrees apart: Individually select the six trains from the object hierarchy in the Scene Collection panel, and set their Z rotations in this order: Z=0, Z=60, Z=120, Z=180, Z=240, Z=300.
+  - Do not "Save" the file in this position; you'll want to keep all objects in their printing positions for the future.

 Returning objects to printing position:

-  - Just reload the earlier save, don't try to do any edits in the "assembled" position.
+  - Just reload the original version of the file.
+Don't try to do any edits in the "assembled" position.
-  - But if you get stuck because you made edits in the "assembled" position, here is how to return all objects to their printing positions...
+  - But if you get stuck because you made edits in the "assembled" position, or if you moved some parts to check the fit of an edited part, here is how to return all objects to their printing positions.
-  - Press A ("Select All"), then ALT+R ("Clear Rotations") to gather all of the trains back in the same position.
+  - Press A ("Select All"), then ALT+R ("Clear Rotations") to gather all of the trains back in the same position at the front.
   - Individually select the six trains from the object hierarchy in the Scene Collection panel, and set rotation X=-52 on all six.
   - Engine block and engine pipes, set rotation X=-90
   - Engine block set rotation Z=180